The Only Exterior Door Maintenance Checklist You’ll Ever Need

 Suppose your wood door is sticking, and not opening and closing properly as a result.

-A quick internet search for annual maintenance will result in lots of article suggesting that you sand down a wood door that’s sticking.
+A quick internet search for annual maintenance will result in lots of articles suggesting that you sand down a wood door that’s sticking.

 While you may ultimately need to sand down your wood door, we want to encourage you NOT to sand your wood door until you’ve taken some other steps to try to resolve the issue.